ThreatHuntingProject/ThreatHunting/hunts/critical_process_impersonation.md

 **Description**

 A popular technique for hiding malware running on Windows systems is to give it a name that's confusingly similar to a legitimate Windows process, preferably one that is always present on all systems.
-Using a _string similarity_ algorithm, we can compare the names of running processes to a set of defined Windows system processes to look for this sort of impersonation.
+Using a _string similarity_ algorithm ([Damerau-Levenshtein](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) distance), we can compare the names of running processes to a set of defined Windows system processes to look for this sort of impersonation.

 **Other Notes**